Thertzlor/epub-print-page-approximator/README.md

 Suffice to say that since everything is indeed only an *approximation*, so expect the produced numbers to be a few pages off compared to the print edition.

-*Page Approximator defines the text of the book as the text within all HTML tags that can reasonably be assumed to be visible to the reader.
+*Page Approximator defines the text of the book as the text within all HTML tags that can reasonably be assumed to be visible to the reader, documents sorted by the order they are listed in the book's spine.

 ## Advanced Pagination
 In case the page approximations produced by the script's default settings are not accurate enough, Print Page Approximator includes a few more advanced options for modifying the output.